Ptujec/LaunchBar/System-Actions/README.md

 - Wifi Toggle
 - Speech actions (German, English, Spanish, French).
 If you don't send text to it, it will select all text automatically.
 - Stop speech
+- Print (send a file to the action and pick a printer)

 ## Download